striezel/corona/readme.md

 After that, open the `index.html` file in that directory with the browser of your choice to get a list of available graphs by country.

+### Dump database content into CSV file (`csv`)

+Starting in the root directory of the source, you can invoke the following command in a terminal to create a CSV file that contains the data from the SQLite 3 database:

+    cargo run csv /path/to/corona.db /path/to/file.csv

+That's it.
+Cargo will build the executable and run it afterwards.

+Replace `/path/to/corona.db` with the path to the database.
+If you do not have one ready, you can use the version provided in the `data/` subdirectory of this Git repository.
+However, it may be slightly outdated, because it is not updated on a regular schedule.

+Furthermore, replace `/path/to/file.csv` with a path where you want the CSV file to be located.
+Note that the file must not exist yet, because the application will refuse to overwrite an existing CSV file.

 ## Older PHP variant